-Functional Skills Requirements:

-Students entering the Nursing program must possess the following functional skills:
+Functional Skills Requirements: Students entering the Nursing program must possess the following functional skills:

-- Sufficient eyesight to observe patients, read records, manipulate equipment, and visually monitor patients in dim light. - Sufficient hearing to communicate with patients and members of a health care delivery team, monitor patients using electronic equipment, and hear necessary sounds during operation of equipment. - Satisfactory speaking, reading, and writing skills to effectively communicate in English in a timely manner. - Sufficient gross and fine motor coordination to manipulate equipment, lift, stoop, or bend in the delivery of safe nursing care. - Satisfactory physical strength and endurance to be on one's feet for extended periods and to move immobile patients. - Satisfactory intellectual and emotional functioning to ensure patient safety and to exercise independent judgment and discretion in performing assigned tasks.
+- Sufficient eyesight to observe patients, read records, manipulate equipment, and visually monitor patients in dim light. - Sufficient hearing to communicate with patients and members of a health care delivery team, monitor patients using electronic equipment, hear necessary sounds during operation of equipment, and hear a patient whispering. - Satisfactory speaking, reading, and writing skills to effectively communicate in English in a timely manner. - Sufficient bilateral finger dexerity to manipulate equipment, lift, stoop, or bend in the delivery of safe nursing care. - Satisfactory physical strength and endurance to be on one's feet for extended periods and to move immobile patients. - Satisfactory intellectual and emotional functioning to ensure patient safety and to exercise independent judgment and discretion in performing assigned tasks.
+For spring class, September 15 of prior year, by 4 pm.